AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 * `roi_green_iso.csv`: ROI metadata for the green and isosbestic channels
 * `roi_red.csv`: ROI metadata for the red channel

 Each row of a CSV is a point position in an ROI.
-Column headers defined below must be included in the csv:
+The column headers are:

-* `RoiIndex`: 0->N index of which ROI the point lives on
+* `ROIIndex`: 0->N index of which ROI the point lives on
 * `PointIndex`: 0->N index of the point within an ROI
 * `X`: pixel coordinate of the ROI point on the first (horizontal) dimension of the video
 * `Y`: pixel coordinate of the ROI point on the second (vertical) dimension of the video